Updated October 21, 2025

 Most of the time, however, Chicago’s two-comma approach should work, and if you can apply that—and maintain consistency—your interruptions should go smoothly.

 * Coordinating conjunctions can also begin a sentence.
-But when that happens (as this sentence illustrates), the rule is the same as for independent clauses, except that a period rather than a comma precedes the conjunction.
+But when that happens (as this sentence illustrates), the rule is the same as between independent clauses (i.e., the comma after the coordinating conjunction can usually be omitted).

 Déconnexion (Disconnected), by DURIS Guillaume / Adobe Stock.